-But how do you make your skin beautiful for the wedding day?
+But what about your wedding makeup?
 Enter Kate Causton makeup artist…

-ME: Kate, tell us what are the makeup trends that you’re seeing in 2017?
+ME: Kate, tell us what are the wedding makeup trends that you’re seeing in 2017?

 KC: Most Brides want the natural, no makeup makeup look.
 With rosy cheeks and lips.